- Chart

 Disclaimers:

-This information is for educational purposes only and does not constitute investment advice.
+This information is for educational purposes only and should not be considered investment advice.
 Past performance is not indicative of future results.
-Investors should conduct their own research and consult with a financial advisor before making investment decisions.
-ETF data, including AUM and market share, can change rapidly.
+Investors should consult with a qualified financial advisor before making any investment decisions.
+Market share data is an estimation and may vary.

 AI Summarization is directionally correct and might not be accurate.